udippant/base-drafts/draft-ietf-quic-transport.md

 ~~~
 {: #figure-transport-parameters title="Definition of TransportParameters"}

-The `extension_data` field of the quic_transport_parameters extension defined in
+The `extension_data` field of the qwik_transport_parameters extension defined in
-{{QUIC-TLS}} contains a TransportParameters value.
+{{QWIK-TLS}} contains a TransportParameters value.
 TLS encoding rules are
 therefore used to describe the encoding of transport parameters.

-QUIC encodes transport parameters into a sequence of octets, which are then
+QWIK encodes transport parameters into a sequence of octets, which are then
 included in the cryptographic handshake.